 Ayvansarai is another neighbourhood whose streets I became quite familiar with, not because I planned to, but because I got lost.
 I had an ambitious plan to walk from Chora Church all the way to Balat, but after encountering some technical difficulties with my trusty pocket wifi device (aka dead battery) I lost my ability to navigate the maze of confusing backstreets, half of which were not even marked on my paper map.

-And I could not have picked a better neighborhood to get lost in.
-Ayvansarai is one of the poorest and most traditional Islamic neighborhoods in Istanbul.
+And I could not have picked a better neighbourhood to get lost in.
+Ayvansarai is one of the poorest and most traditional Islamic neighbourhoods in Istanbul.
 Not the kind of place for a carefree stroll.
 But there I was.

-Balat is the traditional Jewish neighborhood and like most old Jewish neighborhoods it is full of character and color.
-Every door, every window frame and even rain gutters are painted in bright colors.
+Balat is the traditional Jewish neighbourhood and like most old Jewish neighbourhoods it is full of character and colour.
+Every door, every window frame and even rain gutters are painted in bright colours.
 The impossibly steep streets of Balat only add to its quaint charm.

 Streets around the Grand Bazaar